applebets/insulin-bioreactor-framework/README.md

 A **modular, decentralized biomanufacturing platform** capable of producing insulin at near-industrial purity
 in localized, low-cost facilities.

+REMARKS- DOCKING AND EVERYTHING WORKS WELL, SHOULD WORK
 ---

 *This is a showcase repo.
 Contains design documents and lab planning only (no executable code).*